Ad Club New York OOH Now 2019

 As Winston Binch Chief Digital Officer, Deutsch NA, wisely said “Meet the ask, but bring the need.”
 The digital capabilities are out there, it’s time to partner up and move the industry forward.

-Amazon Catastrophe season 2
+Amazon Catastrophe Dynamic DOOH

 Amazon launched a dynamic Digital Out of Home (DOOH) campaign to celebrate the eagerly anticipated arrival of Catastrophe Season 2 to Amazon Prime Video.
 The campaign captures the humor of the British sitcom and invites participation through the show’s Twitter handle @catastrophe-tv.
 The dynamic campaign ran for 2 weeks on Urban Panels, Digital Newsstands and Digital Transit Shelters across New York City.